shefben/ida_scripts/README.md

+***NOTE: This is still VERY WIP!
+Feel free to put in Pull requests if you fix, improve or add something!***

 # IDA Resource Tools

 This repository contains two complementary IDA Pro 9.2 scripts for working with the `.rsrc` section of Windows PE binaries.